ONTO SHAKY GROUND

 It was some time before fungi able to dissolve these ‘woody’ plants evolved.
 So as the first trees died and fell their energy was stored in their remains, which piled up and compressed into vast peat deposits.

-external pressure and internal heat some was progressively transformed into the various stages of coal: soft brown coal; bituminous coal; and finally shiny black anthracite.
+Over millions of years of external pressure and internal heat some was progressively transformed into the various stages of coal: soft brown coal; bituminous coal; and finally shiny black anthracite.
 At each stage there was a higher percentage of carbon, and therefore more stored energy.
 Trees are about 50% carbon (dry weight); peat is about 60% carbon; and anthracite is about 95% carbon.

 Eventually, in places under extreme heat and pressure from rocks above, some would even harden and crystallize into layers of lustreless, translucent diamonds.
 Their stored energy makes them Earth’s hardest natural substance, excellent for cutting other substances, and for being cut into sparkling jewels.